This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What is the best material for bird nests?

-You’ll want to provide natural materials like small twigs, chemical-free grass clippings, moss, feathers, and plant fibers.
-These create sturdy, insulated nests while avoiding synthetic materials that can harm birds.
+The best materials are small twigs, chemical-free grass clippings, moss, feathers, and plant fibers.

 What materials are used to build a bird’s nest?